 The ante-post race cards for the four Championship races are now live on the site and punters can get all the information they need on the biggest races.
 The cards will be updated at each declaration stage over the coming weeks with the Gold Cup Race Card, the Champion Hurdle, the World Hurdle and the Champion Chase of particular importance.

-Our very own Tom Lee will once again be on duty for us during the Cheltenham Festival 2014 and he will be making his tips for all the big races on a daily basis.
-Tom has been in great form over the past couple of years at the Festival including in 2013 when he racked up a number of winners for punters.
-Anyone who followed Tom at the last Festival will know he picked the likes of Our Conor and Hurricane Fly among others, we know for a fact that he is eager to top that at next year's meeting making his Cheltenham Festival Tips essential reading.
+Our very own Tom Lee is once again be on duty for us during the Cheltenham Festival this week and he will be making his tips for all the big races on a daily basis.
+Tom has been in great form already this week with two winners on the first day and he is looking for more of the same through the Festival.
+He had a great Festival last year and we know for a fact that he is eager to top that this week making his Cheltenham Festival Tips essential reading.

 Cheltenham Festival Races

-Run over two miles, one furlong at Cheltenham, the International Hurdle has eight hurdles and is an important race on the National Hunt Calendar.
-Initially established in 1965, it's a grade 2 event, for horses aged four years plus.
+Run over almost three miles, one furlong, the Punchestown Gold Cup has 17 fences and is an important race on the National Hunt Calendar.
+Initially established in 1999, it's one of the most famous races in the sport, for horses aged five and older.
 Details

 Cheltenham Festival Odds